w3labkr/js-post-iframe/README.md

 ## 🧠 How It Works

-1. Initialize an iframe with either `src` or `srcdoc`.
+1. **Initialization**: Create a PostIframe instance with either a `src` or `srcdoc`.
+2. **Sandbox Handling**:
+   - If a `src` is provided, the iframe’s `sandbox` attribute is set based on the provided option.
+   - **If `sandbox` is set to `'*'`**, the sandbox attribute is completely removed, lifting all restrictions.
-2. When the iframe initialization starts, the `onStart` callback is triggered (if provided).
+3. **onStart Callback**: If provided, the `onStart` callback is executed immediately before initialization.
-3. Once the iframe loads, PostIframe automatically sends a `postMessage` to it.
+4. **Iframe Load & postMessage**: Once the iframe loads, PostIframe automatically sends a `postMessage` to it, and the `onComplete` callback is executed.
-4. The `onComplete` callback is then executed after the iframe is loaded.
-5. Inside the iframe, you can listen for this message and respond accordingly.
+5. **Communication**: Inside the iframe, you can listen for the message and respond as needed.
-6. To refresh the iframe content, simply create a new PostIframe instance targeting the same element.
+6. **Refreshing Content**: Create a new PostIframe instance targeting the same element to refresh the iframe content without duplicate instances.
-7. Duplicate instances on the same element are prevented by design.

 ---